-2.1.1.
+2.1.2.
 High-level NFV framework and reference architecture

-The NFV concept envisages the implementation of network functions (NFs) as software-only entities that run over the NFV Infrastructure (NFVI).
-Figure 1, published in October 2013 by the ETSI ISG NFV in its document on global architecture, illustrates the high-level NFV framework, where three main working domains can be identified:
+The NFV concept envisages the implementation of NFs as software-only entities that run over the NFV Infrastructure (NFVI).
+Figure 1, published in the ETSI NFV global architecture document, illustrates the high-level NFV framework, composed of three main working domains:

-- Virtualised Network Function (VNF), as the software implementation of a network function which is capable of running over the NFVI. - NFV Infrastructure (NFVI), which includes the diversity of physical resources and how these can be virtualised.
-NFVI supports the execution of the VNFs. - NFV Management and Orchestration (NFV MANO), which covers the orchestration and lifecycle management of physical and/or software resources that support the infrastructure virtualisation, and the lifecycle management of VNFs.
+- Virtualised Network Function (VNF), the software implementation of a network function, which runs over the NFVI. - NFV Infrastructure (NFVI), which includes the diversity of physical resources and how these can be virtualised.
+NFVI supports the execution of the VNFs. - NFV Management and Orchestration (NFV MANO), which performs the orchestration and lifecycle management of physical and/or software resources that support the infrastructure virtualisation, and the lifecycle management of VNFs.
 NFV MANO focuses on all virtualisation-specific management tasks necessary in the NFV framework.

 Figure 1.
-ETSI High-level NFV framework
+ETSI High-level NFV framework1